Pearlitic/pearlitic.github.io/Python/Instructions.md

        0]########################### No touchy, end of array dummy
 ```

-Enter how many familairs you want to optimize for.
+Edit how many familairs you want to optimize for.
 ```py
 fam = 3
 ```

-Enter the number of prime lines you want to optmize on your WSE.
+Edit the number of prime lines you want to optmize on your WSE.
 Keep at 3 unless you have a reason not to.
 ```py
 prime = 3
 ```

-Enter the target boss's PDR.
+Edit the target boss's PDR.
 That's 300 for most end-game bosses.
 Saren is the first end-game boss that exceeds this (380).
 ```py
 pdr = 300
 ```

-Enter how many top results you want to display.
+Edit how many top results you want to display.
 I recommend keeping it at 10.
 ```py
 display_top = 10
 ```